Skip to main content

 Caching

 Accessing the database can be expensive for complex queries or if you need to run many different queries for a specific task.
 Serverpod makes it easy to cache frequently requested objects in the memory of your server.
-Any serializable object can be cached.
+Any object can be cached, including primitive types (int, String, DateTime, Duration, ByteData, UuidValue), lists, maps, and serializable models.
 Objects can be stored in the Redis cache if your Serverpod is hosted across multiple servers in a cluster.

 Caches can be accessed through the Session object.
 This is an example of an endpoint method for requesting data about a user: